michaelraju/Generalized-S-Matrix/README.md

 run data (saved-data-Code-Package-1.mat and saved-data-Code-Package-2.mat) from
 the Zenodo repository and add it to the code package folders (Code-Package-1 and Code-Package-2) respectively.
 Loading the saved run data
-(by setting new\_run\_flag=0 in the main.m file) helps to visualize the results presented in the paper, without actually performing a new computational run from the scratch.
+(by setting new\_run\_flag=0 in the main.m file) helps to visualize the results presented in the paper, without actually performing a new computational run from scratch.
 On the other hand, setting the flag new\_run\_flag=1 yields a fresh computational run, initializing a new disorder.

 ### Contribution